bvanderhoof/gist-embed/README.md

 - That account will probably go away soon.
 If you really need to rely on it, I suggest forking it before it's removed.

-## But I like using jQuery and using the \$.gist() global method!
+## But I like using jQuery!

 - This will be a plain vanilla JS library from now on.
 - The gists should load much faster now that we are removing jQuery as a dependency.

-## What about X feature that was supported in blairvanderhoof/gist-embed?

-- I will slowly add in the existing capabilities.
-For now, it will simply load a gist with attribute `data-gist-id` added to a HTML element.

-## Why did you loose your old account?
+## Why did you your old account?

-- Lesson learned - always keep up to date 2FA recovery codes if you have 2FA enabled on your account and loose your authentication app :(
+- Lesson learned - always keep up to date 2FA recovery codes if you have 2FA enabled on your account and lose your authentication app :(